Skip to main content

 Rental Yield

-The annual rental income from a property expressed as a percentage of the property's value, used to evaluate real estate investments.
-Gross yield excludes expenses; net yield includes them.
+The annual rent a property earns expressed as a percentage of its value—a quick way to gauge income return.
+Gross yield ignores expenses; net yield accounts for them.

-The gap between gross and net yield is significant.
-Operating expenses typically consume 35-50% of gross rent.
-That 8% gross yield property might have a 4-5% net yield after expenses — still attractive compared to many alternatives, but very different from the headline number.
+The gap between gross and net is bigger than most people expect.
+Operating expenses typically eat 35-50% of gross rent.
+That 8% gross yield property might net you just 4-5% after all the real-world costs—still solid compared to many alternatives, but a very different number than the headline.

-The "1% rule" is a quick screening tool: a property should rent for at least 1% of its purchase price monthly.
-A $200,000 property should rent for $2,000+/month.
-Properties meeting this threshold are more likely to generate positive cash flow.
-In expensive markets (San Francisco, New York), very few properties meet the 1% rule.
+Investors often use the "1% rule" as a quick filter: a property should rent for at least 1% of its purchase price per month.
+A $200,000 property should bring in $2,000+ monthly.
+If it passes that test, it's more likely to generate positive cash flow.
+In expensive cities like San Francisco or New York, very few properties hit that mark.

-Rental yield is one component of total return.
-Real estate investors also benefit from: appreciation (property value growth), principal paydown (mortgage amortization builds equity), tax benefits (depreciation, deductions), and inflation hedging (rents typically rise with inflation).
-Evaluating only yield misses the full picture.
+Yield is just one piece of the total return puzzle.
+Real estate investors also benefit from appreciation (the property gaining value), principal paydown (each mortgage payment builds equity), tax benefits (like depreciation deductions), and inflation hedging (rents tend to rise with prices).
+Looking only at yield means you're missing a big part of the picture.

 Frequently Asked Questions